IslamAlsawaftah/reading-notes/Unity.md

 As we continually improve Unity (that is; the Editor and the engine), we add new features, improve existing features, and sometimes remove old features.

-With each Unity release, the Unity documentation changes to reflect this, so make sure you use the correct version of the User Manual and Scripting API Reference to match the version of Unity youíre using.
+With each Unity release, the Unity documentation changes to reflect this, so make sure you use the correct version of the User Manual and Scripting API Reference to match the version of Unity you‚Äôre using.

 The version of the documentation which accompanies the current full release of Unity is always available online at docs.unity3d.com.